 Atom:

-The smallest particle of a pure element.
-When two or more atoms are bonded together it is called a molecule.
-All solids, liquids, and gases are made of atoms or molecules.
-An atom contains a nucleus, a tiny positively charged central region containing protons and neutrons.
+Most of the mass of an atom is concentrated in its nucleus, a tiny positively charged central region containing protons and neutrons.
 This is surrounded by an electron cloud, a region of negative charge that fills the space around the nucleus.
 The positive charge field of the nucleus is thus cancelled by the negative charge field of the electron cloud around it.
 The charges are therefore balanced, and this stabilizes the atom by achieving a lowest energy state.
 Protons, neutrons, and electrons are known as subatomic particles.
 If electrons are added or removed, the atom will no longer be balanced and will have an overall charge.
 It is then called an ion.

 Atomic Bond: